Efthymios-Stathakis/vs-detection/README.md

 ./run_inference.sh
 ```

 This bash script will execute the `test_samples.py` python script, with the specified parameters.
-This script takes a list of audio samples, segments each of them into chunks of duration `CHUNK_LEN` and performs chunk-wise predictions. **This resembles real-life situations, where we continuously monitor the sounds and perform low-latency preodiction.**
+This script takes a list of audio samples, segments each of them into chunks of duration `CHUNK_LEN`, with a rolling window of $0.5$ seconds, and performs chunk-wise predictions. **This resembles real-life situations, where we continuously monitor the sounds and perform low-latency preodiction.**

 One can customize the inference parameters by editing the `run_inference.sh` script.
 It uses default values for the parameters, which can be modified in the script if needed: